Jardilou/5EOES-Embedded-Project/README.md

 <br/>
 ![Serial Monitor](https://github.com/Jardilou/5EOES-Embedded-Project/blob/main/Attack_Identification/welcome_to_the_vault.png)
 <br/>
-This means there is a hidden channel to try our password.
+We conclude that there is a hidden channel, probably UART On the pins of the ATMEGA328p.

 <br/>
 To detect a hidden channel, we connect a USB to TTL UART Uploader Module CH340G HW-193.